Natural processes

 Enabling conditions for wilder nature

 Through rewilding agreements with landowners, park authorities, and area managers, we are creating the enabling conditions for wilder nature across Europe.
-Our efforts span ten rewilding landscapes, covering 40,000 hectares of land being rewilded, with an additional 277,000 hectares being rewilded by third parties.
+Our efforts span ten rewilding landscapes, comprising at least 5.8 million hectares of land and water.
+Within these landscapes, 65,125 ha is currently under our own rewilding management, while an additional 296,000 ha is being rewilded through partnerships.

 Restoring natural processes like forest regeneration, free-flowing rivers, natural grazing, predation and scavenging herbivory, and carnivory, are essential for healthy ecosystems.
 While we may never fully comprehend nature’s complexity, we can observe and understand that nature is the best manager of natural processes.